Avanafil (By mouth)

-- Some medicines and foods can affect how avanafil works.
+- Some foods and medicines can affect how avanafil works.
 Tell your doctor if you are using any of the following:

-- Medicine to treat high blood pressure or prostate problems, such as alfuzosin, amlodipine, diltiazem, doxazosin, enalapril, silodosin, tamsulosin, terazosin, verapamil
+- Medicine to treat high blood pressure or prostate problems (including alfuzosin, amlodipine, diltiazem, doxazosin, enalapril, prazosin, silodosin, tamsulosin, terazosin, verapamil)

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 Warnings While Using This Medicine

 - Tell your doctor if you have kidney disease, liver disease, bleeding problems, diabetes, heart or blood vessel disease, high blood pressure, high cholesterol, vision or eye problems, a stomach ulcer, or a penis with an abnormal shape.
 Tell your doctor if you have sickle cell anemia, leukemia, or multiple myeloma.

 - Tell your doctor if you ever had chest pain during sex, or you had a stroke or heart attack within the past 6 months.

 - Tell your doctor if you use any other medicine that might cause low blood pressure, because avanafil might also lower your blood pressure.
 If your blood pressure gets too low, you might faint or have other health problems.

 - Tell your doctor if you drink alcohol.
 You are more likely to have a drop in blood pressure if you have more than 3 drinks of alcohol at a time while you are taking this medicine.

 - This medicine may cause your penis to become erect when you do not want an erection or to stay erect for longer than you want.